-Seriously how do you create an easy and effective budget that will work for you when you dont even know where to start?
+Seriously how do you create an easy and effective budget that will work for you when you have no idea where to start?

 I know the feeling, and in this article ill be showing you how you can.

-Budgeting can be hard and no fun, but the truth is making a budget is an essential step for controlling and managing your finances or your family’s finances.
+Budgeting can be difficult, but making a budget is a key step to control and manage your finances or the finances of your family.

 If there is anything that 2020 has taught us, it is that budgeting and financial planning are more important now than ever.

 I can comfortably say that I have been able to get the hang of my budgeting after lots of trials and errors😄, and I am here to show you how I did it.